UKPLab/re3/README.md

 ```

 ### NLP Tasks
-Check the scripts in the "pipelines" directory for the complete workflows of the tasks: edit intent classification (EIC), which differentiates between modification pairs (M) and additions/deletions (AD); revision alignment (RA); review request extraction (RRE); and document edit summarization (DES).
+Check the scripts in the "pipelines" directory for the complete workflows of each task: edit intent classification (EIC), which differentiates between modification pairs (M) and additions/deletions (AD); revision alignment (RA); review request extraction (RRE); and document edit summarization (DES).
 You can customize the arguments within '<settings>' and '</settings>'.
 Refer to the paper for more details.

 For example, proceed with data loading for the task 'edit_intent_classification_M':